germeeai/ai_engineering_certificate/deliverables.md

 Did my business do well last month?
 Are my costs high or low compared to industry peers?

-1 — Proposed solution (≤ 3 sentences)
+1 — Proposed solution
 A chat box with financial insights sits in the finance portal: the business owners asks “How was my performance in May 2025?” and instantly sees a cited explanation plus a drill-down table.
 The system pulls numbers from Postgres, retrieves policy or commentary snippets from a tiny vector store, and the LLM stitches them into plain-English answers.

-2 — Stack & tooling (≤ 3 sentences)
+2 — Stack & tooling
 Stack:
 LLM - GPT-4.1
 Embedding model - text-embedding-3-small (low-cost vectors)